nukhes/organizer/README.md

 - JS
 - ~~A lot of Coffee~~

-I would like to thank CS50 for involving me in learning more about programming, greetings from São Paulo, Brazil
+I would like to thank CS50 for involving me in learning more about programming, this is something very special and a very cool job of yours, greetings from São Paulo, Brazil.